A Few-Shot Meta-Learning based Siamese Neural Network using Entropy Features for Ransomware Classification: Experimental Results

 \section{Experimental Results}

-We evaluated our proposed model on ransomware dataset summarized in Table \ref{tbl:ransomware_dataset} as well as bench-marked it with the state-of-the-art deep learning models namely InceptionV3, Resnet50, and VGG16 used in Malware classification research under small sample setting.
+We evaluated our proposed model on ransomware dataset summarized in Table \ref{tbl:ransomware_dataset}.
+We benchmarked our model with both the lightweight deep learning models (e.g., deep neural network (DNN) and recurrent neural network (RNN)) and the heavyweight deep learning models (e.g., InceptionV3, Resnet50, and VGG16) used widely in malware classification tasks that are trained with the limited number of samples.

 In order to have an unbiased comparison, all the models are trained under bootstrap sampling with 30 repetitions using 80\% ransomware data and the remaining 20\% is used for evaluating their performances.

 Table \ref{tab:results} shows a performance comparison between our proposed approach and other state-of-the-art approaches used as a baseline to benchmark our results.
-As it can be seen in Table \ref{tab:results}, our approach exceeds VGG16 by 14.1\%, Inception V3 by 13.9\%, and Xception by 15.3\% in terms of weighted average recall metric respectively.
+All models in Table \ref{tab:results} were trained with entropy features generated from binary executables.
+As it can be seen in Table \ref{tab:results}, our approach exceeds DNN by14.5\%, RNN by13.3\%, VGG16 by 14.1\%, Inception V3 by 13.9\%, and Xception by 15.3\% in terms of weighted average recall metric respectively.
 In all the metrics our approach outperformed in comparison to other baseline models.

 Figure \ref{fig:methods_boxplot} shows performance variations in terms of F1-score metric for different models under 30 repetitions.
 We can see at 80\% of training data size performance variation (with 20\% test set) is very minimal.
 We were able to achieve a mean F1-score of more than 88\% with the lowest 86\% and highest around 94\%.
-Other models in some repetitions are able to achieve above 80\% weighted F1-score but the average is around 75\% which is also reported in Table \ref{tab:results}.
+Other models in some repetitions are able to achieve above 80\% weighted F1-score but the average is around 75\%.

+We also compared computation cost in terms of training time for each model based on entropy features in Table \ref{tab:results}.
+Figure \ref{fig:train_different} shows the training time of our proposed model compared to all the other similar models.
+The training time for our proposed model is higher because our model uses more trainable parameters.

-Table \ref{tab:parameter1} list hyper-parameter setting for baseline and our proposed approach.
-For instance, All the models were trained with $50$ epochs, which ran for approximately 1 hour.
+Table \ref{tab:parameter1} lists hyper-parameter setting for baseline and our proposed approach.
+For instance, all the models were trained with $50$ epochs.

 As Figure \ref{fig:loss} illustrates, both train and validation loss stabilizes during 50 epochs confirming the training is done by this stage.